zhihil/Lessons/F18/Projects/README.md

 Code your own blog forum with login and simple post functionalities using Ruby on Rails.
 Basic knowledge of HTML/CSS/JS is recommended.

 ### Machine Learning
-Train a Reddit bot to detect cyberbullying, recommend books, sugget music, and summarize posts using Python.
+Train a Reddit bot to detect cyberbullying, recommend books, suggest music, and summarize posts using Python and Scikit-learn.

 ### Automation
 Create your own Slack bot to help you check the weather, display your class schedule, and set reminders and notifications using Elixir and Phoenix.